Starting Outpatient Hemodialysis

 - If your access is in your neck or chest, wear a button-down or a V-neck shirt.

-Most clinics will ask that you limit eating and drinking during treatments.
-If your clinic does allow eating and drinking, you need to bring your own snacks or bag lunch.
-Some clinics will provide ice chips, water, and coffee which you will need to get for yourself before sitting down for your treatment.
+Most clinics will not allow eating and drinking during treatments.
+Some clinics will provide ice chips and water.
 Please eat more than one hour before coming to dialysis or eat after you leave.
 You may have a drop in blood pressure if you eat during the treatment.

 If You Need Help Getting In and Out of Your Seat